M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

   3. Pycharm v2020.3
     <Instructions on downloading and installing Pycharm>

       a) Visit https://www.jetbrains.com/pycharm/download/other.html and scroll down to v2020.3.
-The demos might work with newer versions of PyCharm but I haven't tested it.
+The should work with newer versions of PyCharm but this is untested.

       b) Extract the contents of the tar file to the location of your choice.